Adaax/radix/README.md

 ![Radix Screenshot](/screen2.png)

 Radix used the popular MOS 6502 processor as its CPU, meaning that anyone familiar with 6502 programming can get into Radix game development right away.
 Radix was powered by the **Radix Video Adapter (RaVA)** chip.
-Programming a Radix game largely involves interacting with the register in memory that speak to this chip.
+Programming a Radix game largely involves interacting with the registers in memory that speak to this chip.